benjamincburns/honeypot-exploration/README.md

 When running in forked mode, we only deploy our exploit, and we use Ganache to fork mainnet.
 See `migrations/2_bank.js` and `migrations/3_exploit.js` to see how this is accomplished.

-For details about the honeypot contract itself, see the [reddit post](https://www.reddit.com/r/ethdev/comments/7x5rwr/tricked_by_a_honeypot_contract_or_beaten_by/) which inspired this repo, and Alex Sherbuck's writeup on how it all works in this [Medium blog post](https://medium.com/@alexsherbuck/dissecting-an-ethereum-honey-pot-7102d7def5e0).
+For details about the honeypot contract itself, see the [reddit post](https://www.reddit.com/r/ethdev/comments/7x5rwr/tricked_by_a_honeypot_contract_or_beaten_by/) which inspired this repo, and Alex Sherbuck's writeup on how the honeypot contract works in this [Medium blog post](https://medium.com/@alexsherbuck/dissecting-an-ethereum-honey-pot-7102d7def5e0).

 # Usage